epigenelabs/inmoose/README.md

 )
 ```

-QCReport: This class that take parameter CohortMetric and generates an HTML report summarizing the QC results.
+QCReport: This class takes a CohortMetric argument, and generates an HTML report summarizing the QC results.

 The QCReport class extends CohortMetric and generates a comprehensive HTML report based on the quality control analysis.
 It includes visualizations and summaries of PCA, batch correction, Silhouette Scores, entropy, and more.